tmadrigar/experimental-package-CSEDU/README.md

 - **Qualitative Data**
   Contains the categorized testimonials of students.
 The satisfaction of students was measured by categorizing the testimonials into three groups: satisfied, neutral, and dissatisfied, with scores of 5, 3, and 1, respectively.
 Based on 117 testimonials (99 satisfied, 18 neutral, and 0 dissatisfied), the average score was 4.69 on a scale of 1 to 5, indicating a high level of overall satisfaction.

-- **Regular Paper**
-  Contains the full version of the regular paper associated with this study.

 ## Access
 The repository can be accessed at: [https://github.com/tmadrigar/experimental-package-CSEDU]